lofcz/FastCloner/README.md

 var clone = FastCloner.FastCloner.DeepClone(new { Hello = "world", MyList = new List<int> { 1 } });
 ```

-⭐ **That's it!** _Feel free to map this method to your extension, so if you need to migrate in the future, it's just a matter of switching that method.
-We intentionally don't ship our own `.DeepClone()` extension method.
-If you don't have one yet, copy the following method into your project:_
+⭐ **That's it!** _For convenience, please add the following method to your project.
+We intentionally don't ship this extension to make switching from/to FastCloner easier:_

 ```cs
 [return: NotNullIfNotNull(nameof(obj))]